michalzalobny/team-29/backend/README.md

 ## Backend
 This project is a FastAPI project.
+Deployed [here](https://fast-api-tanimals.herokuapp.com/docs).

 ## Dependencies